Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 log in and add and edit content.
 The Admin user has full rights to do anything to the website.

+In Kotti websites with just one user, the site administrator may simply tell this sole user to use the Admin account, or they might set up an account for the user, and give this user account full content-adding and editing rights to the site, equivalent to the Admin user.
+Either way, there is just one user adding content, and this is inherently simpler than a multi-user system.

-..
-Note:: If you are just such a person, the sole user for a Kotti website, you
-          may wish to skip the rest of this section, and that of the next, and go directly to the section presenting an :ref:`fresh-kotti-site-example`.
-The discussion below about user
-          roles and workflow is important for larger websites with multiple users and more complex content organization.
+If you are such a sole user for a Kotti website, you may wish to skip the rest of this section, and the next, and go directly to the section presenting :ref:`fresh-kotti-site-example`.
+The discussion below and in the next section, about user roles and workflow, is important for websites where multiple users add content and where there is a more complex content organization.

-For a larger Kotti website, where several people add content, the Admin user may create accounts for other people.
+For a Kotti website, where several people add content, the Admin user may create accounts for other people.
 One common approach is to divide the website into several top-level sections that different people manage.
 For example, imagine a scenario where Joe, Sally, and Xavier are the content managers for a musical act agency.
-First the Admin user logs in (perhaps the Admin user is one of Joe, Sally, or Xavier; perhaps it is a fourth person), creates the three accounts for Joe, Sally, and Xavier, then sends them emails with user names and passwords.
-The Admin user also creates three top-level sections of the website, notifying Joe, Sally, and Xavier about their
-responsibilities: Joe for the ``Prospects`` section, Sally for the ``Existing Clients`` section, and Xavier for the ``Legal Affairs`` section.
+First the Admin user logs in, then creates the three accounts for Joe, Sally, and Xavier, then sends them emails with user names and passwords.
+The Admin user also creates three top-level sections of the website, and notifies Joe, Sally, and Xavier about their responsibilities: Joe for the ``Prospects`` section, Sally for the ``Existing Clients`` section, and Xavier for the ``Legal Affairs`` section.
 The Admin user assigns rights to these three areas by creating three user groups: prospects, existing_clients, and legal_affairs.
 Then, by setting the respective groups as owners of the three website sections, a scheme for organization and responsibility is established.
 Additional people can be added by simply assigning them to a given group.
 For example, if Judy works with Xavier on the legal team, the Admin user creates a new account for Judy, then assigns her to the legal_affairs group, then emails her about the new account and her responsibilities.
 Judy and Xavier will both have rights to add and edit content in the ``Legal Affairs`` section.
 Joe, Sally, Xavier, and Judy share responsibilities like this:

 ..
 Image:: ../images/roles_music_agency.png